evolvedbinary/hsg-project-wiki/Setup.md

       - `1.
 Clone all repositories`
       - `2.
 Apply Mac settings to hsg-project`
       - `3.
 Apply hsg-project settings to eXist`
 - If you use eXist to preview website content, then proceed to [Starting eXist](#starting-exist) and then perform the steps under [Deploying all repositories to eXist](#deploying-all-repositories-to-exist).
-Now you're all set with the latest version of all of our software.
+Otherwise, you're all set with the latest version of all of our software.

-## Installing other dependencies
+## Installing dependencies

 1. Open Terminal (using Spotlight, search for `Terminal`; or in Finder, select `Go` > `Utilities`).
 Paste the following commands into your Terminal window, one at a time, hitting return after each: